xuhuaze707313/Semi-supervised-Adaptive-Distillation/README.md

-# Onmi-supervised Focal Distillation
+# Semi-supervised Knowledge Distillation

-Onmi-supervised focal distillation is a model compression method for object detection.
+Semi-supervised Knowledge Distillation is a model compression method for object detection.
 Please refer to our [paper]() for more details.
 The code is implemented with official [detectron](https://github.com/facebookresearch/Detectron) and [Caffe2](https://github.com/caffe2/caffe2).

 ## License
 Onmi-supervised focal distillation is released under the MIT License (refer to the LICENSE file for details).